 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-We read the story of this encounter of Jesus Christ with a man born blind in John 9: 1-38.
-In the verses immediately preceding this story, He has told hostile questioners that He is "before Abraham" and claims the divine name, "I am."
+On the Sunday of the Blind Man we read the story of this encounter of Jesus Christ with a man born blind in John 9: 1-38.
+In the verses immediately preceding the story, He has told hostile questioners that He is "before Abraham" and claims the divine name, "I Am."
 There is no longer any possibility of misunderstanding what He is saying; Jesus is declaring Himself to be the Son of God.

 Having done this, He turns His full attention to one person—the man blind from birth.
 He is going to do a miracle, and because He has just said so unequivocally that He is the Divine Son, we might expect that He will draw down lightning bolts or do something equally dazzling.

 But instead He shows Himself as Man, caring for the man who stands in front of Him.
 He doesn't do anything spectacular, but uses the most basic elements of the earth to do the miracle: "...He spat on the ground and made clay of the spittle and anointed the man's eyes with the clay..."

 He tells the man to do a basic thing, too—to wash off the clay in the pool of Siloam.
 By this simple, earthly act the man is healed and becomes able to see.

 Acts 16: 16-34 describes two instances in which Saint Paul follows Christ's example, being concerned for the person in front of him.
 The first encounter is with a slave girl who has "a spirit of divination" and makes money for her owners by foretelling events.
 Paul risks his own safety, and drives the spirit out of her in the name of Jesus Christ.